Skip to main content

 These adaptations help the driver control the vehicle’s speed and direction and may include, but are not limited to, hand controls, adaptive pedal extensions, switch pad controls, extended gearshift handle, etc.

-Select 1b: Person drives adapted vehicle if he or she is only able to drive a vehicle that has specialized and adaptive driving equipment described above.
+Select 1b: Person drives adapted vehicle if they are only able to drive a vehicle that has specialized or adaptive driving equipment described above.

 Serious Safety Concerns